 - Working to repair any reputation damage

-Search engine optimization is the process of optimizing elements of your website to improve its ranking in the SERPs.
-Getting Google or another search engine (but mainly Google) to list pages of your website at the top of the first page for keywords that are relevant to your business will dramatically increase your traffic and, ultimately your revenue.
+Getting Google or another search engine (but mainly Google) to list pages of your website at the top of the first page for keywords that are relevant to your business will dramatically increase your traffic and, ultimately, your revenue.

 Source: Lyfe Marketing

 SEO is one of the most critical components of reputation management.
-SEO for ORM focuses on the SERPs – that is to say, search engine optimization for your reputation management strategy focuses on the first page of search results.
+SEO for ORM focuses on the SERPs – that is, search engine optimization for your reputation management strategy focuses on the first page of search results.